-Section 17.
+Section 26.
 All complaints will be handled with sensitivity throughout the process to protect the privacy and interest of those involved.
 All proceedings and investigations conducted by the CODI shall be held with strict confidentiality.

-VI.
-PREVENTIVE MEASURES AGAINST COMMISSION OF GENDER-BASED MISCONDUCT
+VII.
+PREVENTIVE MEASURES AGAINST COMMISSION OF GENDER-BASED SEXUAL HARASSMENT & OTHER GENDER-BASED MISCONDUCT

-- Section 18.
-DDC shall adopt the following measures to mainstream prevent gender-based violations in the school campus: - 18.1.
-This policy shall be incorporated into the college student manual. - 18.2.
-Copies of this policy shall be distributed to all school offices and departments, academic departments, student organizations, and clubs. - 18.3.
-Students, faculty, and employees' orientation on this policy and procedure shall be conducted. - 18.4.
-Mandatory training/seminar on Gender sensitivity/Gender equality shall be conducted to all student leaders, faculty, and staff annually. - 18.5.
-Training on the use of Gender Fair Language (GFL) shall be conducted to faculty members and employees. - 18.6.
-Faculty and staff shall be encouraged to conduct researches related to gender sensitivity. - 18.7.
-Dress code shall be strictly implemented to prevent the student from coming to class in skimpy outfits, showing more skin and body parts. - 18.8.
-A more gender-related curriculum should be developed and the faculty should be encouraged to integrate gender issues in the courses they teach. - 18.9.
+Section 27.
+DDC shall adopt the following measures to mainstream and prevent gender-based violations in the campus:

+27.1.
+This policy shall be incorporated into the college student manual.
+Copies of this policy shall also be distributed to all school offices and departments, academic departments, student organizations, and clubs.

+27.2.
+Copy of Safe Spaces Act, its IRR and this policy shall also be posted online and in the official website and FB Page of the school.

+27.3.
+Students, faculty, and employees' orientation on this policy and procedure shall be conducted.

+27.4.
+Mandatory training/seminar on Gender sensitivity/Gender equality shall be conducted to all student leaders, faculty, and staff annually.

+27.5.
+Training on the use of Gender Fair Language (GFL) shall be conducted to faculty members and employees.

+27.6.
+Faculty and staff shall be encouraged to conduct researches related to gender sensitivity.

+27.7.
+Dress code shall be strictly implemented to prevent the student from coming to class in skimpy outfits, showing more skin and body parts.

+27.8.
+A more gender-related curriculum should be developed and the faculty should be encouraged to integrate gender issues in the courses they teach.

+27.9.
 Lactating mothers among our faculty and staff shall be provided with space where they can breastfeed their babies or where they can pump their breast milk for storage.

-APPENDIX C
+APPENDIX B